kaleidoscopica/windows10cloud/README.md

 4. The sole-tenant node is not created yet.
 A new project likely does not have an appropriate CPU quota for this type of node yet, so we must request this, and wait.
 To trigger this, edit the node group you just created, and try to turn autoscaling to Off, with Number of nodes as 1.
 This action will fail if you do not have enough quota, but you will see a notification that prompts you to "Request Quota" - follow that link, and click the "..." on the right of the quota to select "Edit Quota".
 Follow the instructions.
 You will want to request at least 60 vCPUs.
 This should increase both C2_CPUS and CPUS_ALL_REGIONS quotas to 60.
 As justification, you can write something like "I want to create a sole-tenant node."
 The GCP team will probably approve your request, and it should be fairly quick, but you may need to wait a little bit.

 5. Once approved, once again try to turn autoscaling to On, with Number of nodes as 1.
 This time it should succeed.
+This is the setting you should keep - it will make sure that a node is only created in your node pool once you try and create the Windows VM, and while it is actually running.
+When you shut down (or delete) the Windows VM, it will also remove the node that it was placed onto.
+This should save you money and is **good**.

 6. **Timer starts NOW!** This is the major cost associated with this setup - it will charge you a few bucks per hour, and adds up quick!
-Go as fast as you can to finish the setup and accomplish your objectives, and promptly spin down the node in the Cleanup section at the end!
+Go as fast as you can to finish the setup and accomplish your objectives.
+As long as you have autoscaling turned on properly for your sole-tenant node group, and make sure to shut down your VM when not in use, there are already some safeguards in place against the major costs -- but just in case, performing the full cleanup (see **Cleanup** section) will make 100% sure you don't accrue additional costs.

 ## Creating the Windows VM